openbroadcaster/openbroadcaster.github.io/getting-started.md

 Memory | 4GB of RAM
 Storage | 128GB
-Display |	No display is required for the web server Framework |	PHP, MySQL,Nginx and Gstreamer
+Display |	No display is required for the web server Framework |	PHP, MySQL, Nginx and Gstreamer

 Recommended.
 Should be a \*nix system.
 Debian 10 or Ubuntu 20.04 LTS.
 Runs as a process on CLI in a VM.
 The exact requirements will depend on the specific way OBServer is used, and the load from users.